brunobeeee/homepage/README.md

 My first attempt of a small homepage w/ name and recent jobs.

 ## Next Steps:
-- add animation for the purple scroll arrows
+- add contact information
-- add a paralax like effect for the 3 cv cards
+- add a paralax like effect for the 3 cv cards (seems to be harden than I thought)